chriskein1/AStarSnake/README.md

 Normal / AI play
 Normal bounds includes collision detection as intended.
-AI play has no collision.
+AI play is a strict implementation of A*.
+Bounds checking WIP.
 AI play includes a debug console, which shows the searched cells as well as the path chosen.

 # Keybinds